CSCfi/csc-user-guide/docs/accounts/how-to-view-resource-usage.md

-# How to monitor resource usage
+# How to view resource usage

 CSC resources are measured in billing units (BU).